Availability

 Phyco Stool / Hung Hin Chan & Shimroth John Thomas

+In Australia, around 20 million tonnes of construction and demolition waste are produced every year.
+To tackle this issue we found a circular solution from the most unlikely of spaces, the seaweed industry.
+Seaweed absorbs nitrogen and heavy metals and alleviates eutrophication and acidification while building habitat and diversification within the marine ecosystem.
+By utilising this fast-growing biomass responsibly and using this as a material for making, the resulting objects can be truly regenerative and sustainable.
 The idea of using existing construction waste in combination with biomaterials embodies this radical change of what we envision in the future.
 It displays new material capability and beauty while having an artistic yet functional approach.
 The concrete rebar footings add a rustic and raw texture, while still embodying its intrinsic robust and structural properties as the support for our chair.
 The seaweed biomaterial with its warm, light and organic cork-like appearance is used in the seat to highlight our transition to sustainability.
 This conceptual artifact contrasts traditional and emerging materials and technologies to tell our story of a regenerative future with seaweed in architecture.
 The material and process were designed to have a significantly lower embodied energy than the existing construction materials in the market and its organic texture and colour give a unique character to interior design.
 The seaweed biocomposites we’ve created consist of 100% biodegradable elements sourced from the seaweed farming process in Tasmania, as well as other locally available waste resources collected from nearby cafes such as waste sawdust, coffee grinds and cardboard.
 Materials: Seaweed, Sawdust, Paper, Coffe Grind, Steel, Concrete

 You Are Sitting On My Undies / James McNab